 Eating smarter doesn’t have to be harder.
-Learn to help your body maintain a healthy weight, have increased energy and fight back against pesky hereditary conditions by eating foods in moderation and choosing more balanced meals instead of considering the changes to be “dieting”.
+Learn to help your body maintain a healthy weight, have increased energy and fight back against pesky hereditary conditions by eating foods in moderation and choosing more balanced meals instead of opting for the latest diet fad.

-By planning ahead, you decide what and when to eat.
-Trust me, it makes eating cleaner much easier.
+Planning ahead can help you decide what and when to eat, making eating cleaner much more effortless.

-How many times have you grabbed that bag of chips and eaten until it’s half empty?
-By literally putting your food on your plate before eating it, you force yourself to see the portion as the meal.
+How many times have you grabbed that bag of chips and eaten until it’s half-empty?
+Whether it’s a snack or meal, literally putting your food in a bowl or plate before you eat it forces you to see the portion as the meal.

 It’s best to shut out distractions while eating too!
 Noises from the TV or tasks to do can leave you mindlessly eating without realizing how much you’ve eaten.
 Take a second, slow down and savor the flavor of your food.

-Despite eating healthier foods and making wiser choices, it is still very possible to overeat.
-Practice portion control by following the first two “P’s” and planning what you’ll eat, how much you’ll prepare and then setting it on a plate for serving.
+Despite eating healthier foods and making wiser choices, overeating is still very possible.
+Practice portion control by following the first two “P’s” and planning what you’ll eat, how much you’ll prepare, and then setting it on a plate for serving.
 Making portion-sized plates instead of scooping from a larger batch helps control your portions as well.